loodakrawa/SpriterDotNet/CONTRIBUTING.md

 // Copyright (c) {YEAR} The original author or authors
 //
 // This software may be modified and distributed under the terms
-// of the MIT license.
+// of the zlib license.
 See the LICENSE file for details.
 ```

 ## Git flow